tryphe/trader/README.md

 Updating
 --------
-Run `git pull` to pull the latest code.
+Run `git pull` to pull the latest code, then repeat step 6 from the Compiling section.
 You should do this frequently - minor bugfixes are common.

 Running the daemon
 ------------------